 There have been complaints from hunters that shooting glasses fog up when they are out in the wilderness.
 If you are a hunter, the last thing you want is your glasses to fog up.
 Additionally, you want to make sure you have the right fit when it comes to your hunting glasses.
-If they are too tight, then you risk making yourself uncomfortable, which could lead to dangerous mistakes occurring.
+If they are too tight, then you risk making yourself uncomfortable, leading to dangerous mistakes occurring.
 The same can be said for too loose-fitting glasses that could fall down your nose and leave an opening for a ricochet bullet.

-If you are using prescription shooting glasses, it’s important that you have the right prescription.
-You will need to visit your optometrist to get the right prescription so that you can see properly out of your shooting glasses.
+If you are using prescription shooting glasses, it’s important you have the right prescription.
+You will need to visit your optometrist to get the right prescription, so you can see properly out of your shooting glasses.
 Not everyone has perfect vision or even wears contacts.
 You do not want to wear your personal, everyday glasses when you are hunting.
 This is where going to the right store is key.

 Progressive lens can greatly help you while you are hunting.
 You will need an eye doctor/store that knows what they are doing.
-This way they can select a design that will ensure that the distance range is actually customized with using a riflescope while shooting.
+This way, they can select a design that will ensure that the distance range is actually customized using a riflescope while shooting.
 You will be able to have the perfect hunt when you partner up with a professional who has experience in the field and cares about your hunting needs.

 This brings us to the Eye Consultants of Atlanta.
 We have various locations all throughout Atlanta.
 With experience in prescription shooting glasses, we are the perfect medical professional to partner up with the next time you are looking to go hunting.
-The friendly atmosphere and top-notch materials ensure that you will get the best pair of shooting glasses that you are looking for.
+The friendly atmosphere and top-notch materials ensure that you will get the best pair of shooting glasses that you are looking to wear.
 For any question you may have, give us call.
 Or, send us a message on our contact form for additional information.